gavin-potgieter/grpc-gaming-server/README.md

-# sensense-server
+# grpc-gaming-server
-The server for the Sensense game
+A gaming server implemented in gRPC.
+Contains two services:
+* Match - for matching players using a code
+* Game - for broadcasting messages between players

 ## Generating server stub